ai-forma/forma-docs/src/documentation/building-blocks.md

 # Core Concepts

-Archetypes is built around a small set of concepts.
+Forma is built around a small set of concepts.
 By understanding these, you can read, write, and reason about any agent you define.
 Having a small set of concepts also helps understand traces and debug information better.

 ## 1. LLMs